TeamGuilded/electron/docs/api/dialog.md

 * `options` Object
   * `title` String (optional)
   * `defaultPath` String (optional)
-  * `buttonLabel` String (optional) - Custom label for the confirmation button, when left empty the default label will be used.
+  * `okButtonLabel` String (optional) - Custom label for the confirmation button; when left empty the default label will be used.
+  * `cancelButtonLabel` String (optional) _Windows_ - Custom label for the cancel button; when left empty the default label will be used.
   * `filters` [FileFilter[]](structures/file-filter.md) (optional)
   * `properties` String[] (optional) - Contains which features the dialog should use.
 The following values are supported: